vindignia/rweboflife/README.md

 # weboflife
-Packages for the analysis of ecological networks
+This is a package for the analysis of ecological networks.

 ## Testing
 To test the package